News Media Bias

 1. While folks correctly see there is bias

-in news media, they often don't know the main reason it,
+in news media, they often don't know the main reason for it,

 2. They don't fully know the nature of news media, media bias,